-1. Professor Dr. Wayne Dyksen Professor of Computer Science and Engineering 3149 Engineering Building (517) 353-5573 dyksen@msu.edu Teaching Assistants Ryan Johnson Graduate Teaching Assistant Room 3358 Engineering Building (517) 353-8734 john3842@msu.edu James Mariani Graduate Teaching Assistant Room 3358 Engineering Building (517) 353-8734 mariani4@msu.edu 3.
-Meeting Times Lecture: Monday, Wednesday, 3:00 - 4:20 p.m., 1279 Anthony Hall Lab: TBA, 3358 Engineering Building, 3352 Engineering Building and 3340 Engineering Building 4.
+- The e Capstone Experience m Studentsto Professionals CSE498, Collaborative Design, F [:] all 2019 110 Computer Science and Eng Michigan State U Michigan State 0 niversity Home News Syllabus + Projects + Schedules Printable PDF 1.
+Professor ⊦ Design Day Dr. Wayne Dyksen - Other Links Professor of Computer Science and Engineering 3149 Engineering Building Downloads (517) 353-5573 Maps and Directions dyksen@msu.edu Site Map 2.
+Teaching Assistants Syllabus Who's on first?
+Ryan Johnson James Mariani Graduate Teaching Assistant Graduate Teaching Assistant Archives Room 3322 Engineering Building Room 3322 Engineering Building (517) 353-8734 (517) 353-8734 Projects by Sponsor Projects by Semester john3842@msu.edu mariani4@msu.edu Websites by Semester 3.
+Meeting Times Lecture: Monday, Wednesday, 3:00 - 4:20 p.m., 1279 Anthony Hall Ultimate Semester Lab: TBA, 3322 Engineering Building , 3340 Engineering Building , 3352 Engineering Building and Penultimate Semester nate Semester 3358 Engineering Building 4.
 Web Site www.capstone.cse.msu.edu 5.
 Catalog Description Credits: 4 (2 - 4), Lecture/Recitation/Discussion Hours: 2, Lab Hours: 4.
-Prerequisite: ((CSE 420 or CSE 422 or CSE 425 or CSE 435 or CSE 440 or CSE 450) or (CSE 460 or CSE 471 or CSE 472 or CSE 473 or CSE 480 or CSE 484)) and ((CSE 335 and CSE 410) and completion of Tier I writing requirement).
-Restrictions: Open only to majors in the Department of Computer Science and Engineering.
-Description: Development of a comprehensive software and/or hardware solution to a problem in a team setting with emphasis on working with a client.
+Prerequisite: (CSE 402 or CSE 415 or CSE 422 or CSE 431 or CSE 440 or CSE 450 or CSE 4 CSE 476 or CSE 477 or CSE 482) and (CSE 402 or CSE 420 or CSE 425 or CSE 435 or CSE CSE 460 or CSE 472 or CSE 477 or CSE 480 or CSE 482) and (CSE 335 and completion of Ti writing requirement) and (CSE 325 or CSE 410).
+440 or Restrictions: Open only to majors in the Department of Computer Science and Engineering.
+Description: Development of a comprehensive software and/or hardware solution to a problem team setting with emphasis on working with a client.
 Participation in a design cycle including specification, design, implementation, testing, maintenance and documentation.
-Issues of professionalism, ethics and communication.
-6 Prerequisites In order to be enrolled in CSE498, you must have successfully completed in advance all of the following: Tier I writing requirement, CSE335, CSE410 and one other 400-level CSE course other than CSE491.
-If you have not met these prerequisites, you will be disenrolled from CSE498 unless you have specific permission to enroll from the instructor.
-7. Course Objectives The course objectives for CSE498 include (but are not limited to) the following: - design, develop, debug, document and deliver a complete software system to a client; - · work effectively in a team environment; - develop written and oral communication skills; - become proficient with software development tools and environments; - learn about system building and system administration; - · consider issues of professionalism and ethics; and - · integrate knowledge and skills from other computer science courses.
-8. Team Projects Each team will design, develop, debug, document and deliver a complete software system for a client.
-The client organizations range in type from industry to non-profits to academic and in size from small to large.
+Issues of professionalism, ethics and communication. in a 6.
+Prerequisites In order to be enrolled in CSE498, you must have successfully completed the prequisites list at the section titled Catalog Description.
+These requirements are prerequisites, which means that must be completed successfully in advance of the semester in which you are enrolled in CSE49 they If you have not met these prerequisites, you will be disenrolled from CSE498 unless you have s permission to enroll from the instructor. specific 7.
+Course Objectives The course objectives for CSE498 include (but are not limited to) the following: design, develop, debug, document and deliver a complete software system to a client; work effectively in a team environment; develop written and oral communication skills; become proficient with software development tools and environments; learn about system building and system administration; consider issues of professionalism and ethics; and integrate knowledge and skills from other computer science courses.
+8. Team Projects